fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 `python copyfile.py --source infile --destination outfile`, every time you use the script.

-You can use positional arguments to define arguments that the user does not name but always provides in a particular order.
-The difference between a positional and a named argument is that a named argument starts with a hyphen (`-`), such as `--flag` in *Exercise 124, Introducing argparse to Accept Input from the User*.
-A positional argument does **not** start with a hyphen.

 Exercise 125: Using Positional Arguments to Accept Source and Destination Inputs from a User